 You will not find such spirits in the Bible.

-I began to notice a lot of teaching on the kingdom, the kingdom within, taking dominion, and five-fold ministry.
-These new terms sounded strange, even for someone who spent their childhood in a relatively free-flowing, long skirt wearing, Pentecostal church.
-About a month after our arrival to Remnant, the pastor mentioned in a sermon how the gospel was not that Christ died on the cross and was resurrected to take away sins...but that the kingdom of heaven was here or better yet...within us.
+I noticed a lot of teaching at Remnant on the kingdom; the kingdom within, taking dominion, and five-fold ministry.
+These new terms sounded strange to me, even as someone who spent their childhood in a relatively free-flowing, long skirt wearing, Pentecostal church.
+About a month after our arrival to Remnant, the pastor mentioned in a sermon how the gospel was not that Christ died and was resurrected for our sins...but that the kingdom of heaven was here; the focus being on the kingdom.
+Yet another cherry-picking, misinterpretation of verses like Matthew 4:23 to align with their doctrines.

-This was a different Gospel than what I grew up hearing.
-This was a Kingdom gospel.
-Such an admission should have sent us all running out of his living room...but it was so astounding that you didn't even believe your lying ears!
-So you said to yourself, "I'm sure that's not what he meant."
+This was different than the gospel of salvation (John 3:16) that I grew up hearing.
+This was a kingdom gospel.
+Such a proclamation should have sent us all running out of his living room.
+However, in my research I've discovered that this is the start of cult brainwashing.
+They say something so astounding that you can't believe your lying ears.
+So you say to yourself, "I'm sure that's not what he meant."
+And they typically follow up right away with a bit of truth.

-That statement stuck with me.
+That assertion stuck with me.
 As a matter of fact, I jotted it in my notes that very moment, to be sure.
 But that's not all that stuck with me.
 Young couples expressed feeling "weird" about coerced counseling or "marriage enrichment" sessions that allow leaders to ask very private, intimate questions.
-I've also witnessed young families being urged to enter into covenants with other families for business partnerships, with the pastor as a witness, instead of hiring attorneys.
-These are only a few of the tactics used to try and cement lifelong commitments to Remnant; to the association.
+Intercourse is even scheduled, for which, the couple would have subsequent sessions with the discipler/pastor/shepherd to ensure they followed through.
+I've also witnessed young families being urged to enter into covenants with other families for business partnerships with the pastor as a witness instead of hiring attorneys.
+These are only a few of the tactics used to prey upon people's vulnerabilities and cement lifelong commitments to Remnant; to the association.

 My husband had to teach men's group one night from their Discipleship Helps book.
 The chapter titled Your Destiny in Lesson 9 discusses "getting a vision."
 The scripture used was Proverbs 29:18 but the second half of the verse was omitted, whereby, completely changing the meaning.
 The section in their book starts off: